Tarlac–Pangasinan–La Union Expressway: Conception and early development

 Despite calls to create an expressway system from the Manila to Rosario, the southernmost town of the La Union province had been raised before the turn of the millennium.
 These calls began to bear fruit in the mid-2000s.
 In 2005, construction began on the Subic–Clark–Tarlac Expressway (SCTEX), a linked expressway system reaching Tarlac City.
 This was an improvement over the North Luzon Expressway's northern terminus in Mabalacat, Pampanga.

 In the 1970s and 1990s, the government attempted to build the extension of the NLEX from Pampanga to Pangasinan; however, the plans were never materialized.
 In 1989, the Philippine National Construction Corporation proposed extending the expressway by 20 km from Mabalacat to Capas, Tarlac, and 82 km to Rosales, Pangasinan, following presidential decrees of 1977 and 1983, but the plan was not implemented.

-In 1994, the PNCC entered into a MOU with Italian-Thai Development for the extension of the NLEX to Pangasinan and La Union, as well as the expansion and widening of the expressway from four to eight lanes under the build-operate-transfer scheme.
+In 1994, Italian-Thai Development pitched an idea of an extension of the NLEX to Pangasinan and La Union, as well as the expansion and widening of the expressway from four to eight lanes under the build-operate-transfer scheme.
 However, the agreement turned into a deadlock, and Congressman Mike Defensor was assailed for imputing motivations to Speaker Jose de Venecia Jr. for resolving, and also, Benpres (now Lopez Holdings Corporation), which involved the rehabilitation and expansion of the NLEX, was planned to include the extension to Pangasinan and La Union with agreement as its revision.
 Nothing came out of that undertaking.

 On December 30, 1996, Itochu Corporation of Japan signed an agreement with the PNCC to build the extension of the NLEX to Pangasinan, and a pre-feasibility study was conducted.
 Meanwhile, the route has a total length of 88 km from Mabalacat, Pampanga, to Urdaneta, Pangasinan, with a planned extension to San Fernando, La Union.
 When the PNCC and Itochu's proposal was not realized, the extension of the expressway was split into two expressways, the SCTEX and the segment between Clark and Tarlac City, and the TPLEX.